 Once on Abbey Avenue, go 0.2 miles to a T-intersection at a stop sign, and turn left.
 Drive 0.5 miles to a volunteer firefighter station, and turn right onto Stump Road/CR-68.
 Drive 2.0 miles and take the first right past Sheep's Nose onto Nine-J Road.
 Follow this for 5.2 miles to where the road ends at two gated driveways and park on the left, being sure to not block either gate.

-Hike along the left road (this is private property, do not drive on it!), going uphill at first then heading downhill.
-After roughly ten minutes (0.6 miles), the road makes a sharp, 90-degree turn to the right towards a house; continue straight on an old two-track.
+From the parking lot, head straight West to pick up a trail that heads North 40 yards off the side of the road.
+Follow this over the gentle hills until it slopes down to meet the road after it turns.
+Do not head down the road, but instead continue North on the old two-track road for a bit.
 After several hundred yards, spot a climber's trail veering off at a 45-degree angle to the right at a stump with a cairn consisting of rocks and skulls.
 Take this trail as it quickly becomes more defined and heads up through the hillside towards the rocks.
 This trail will wind its way through the burn area and into the aspen groves.
 The first area you come to will be the Quarry Wall.

 - DO NOT BLOCK EITHER GATES*

 As of April 2020 hiking along the road is no longer preferred by the landowners, use the new trail to the West built by the PPCA.
 Please respect the landowners wishes and use the new trail that takes 60 seconds longer.

 All trash must be packed out.
 Please be responsible and clean up after yourself and dogs.